Arrival city for program and where you will spend the majority of your trip.

 Have dinner with the rest of the group and receive an orientation to Baltimore and and the work that you will be doing over the next two weeks.
 Get some sleep before your first day at the school tomorrow!

 Enjoy a 2nd day in D.C. exploring different historic sites throughout the city.
 See the impressive Capitol building and walk to the Washington Monument!
-After a picnic near the National Mall, the group will continue their walk with stops at the Washington Monument, Smithsonian Natural History Museum, and Lincoln Memorial.
-The afternoon will be spent with powerful visits to Arlington National Cemetery and the Tomb of the Unknown Soldier.
+You will visit different museums and walk to see different monuments and memorials.
 Spending time at some of our Nation’s most pride-inducing landmarks definitely adds a new perspective on the evolving conversation you’ll be having on what it means to be a citizen of the U.S.

 Get excited for your second week teaching at the school!
 Brainstorm with the group about lesson plans for the day and head over to start service.
 Start to reflect on how your work is impacting the school, students, and community.
 Wind down at the end of the day with a movie or game night.
 Over the next few days, you will continue to discuss the global refugee crisis and how it plays out in different contexts across the world, though your perspectives may have changed a little now that you’ve begun your second week of work with refugee students.